ashtou/cheatsheets/git/git_cheatsheet.md

 ```

 #### git subtree
-1. It lets you nest one repository inside another as a sub-directory.
+1. Add a subtree, which lets you nest one repository inside another as a sub-directory.
     * Add the subtree as a `remote`
      ```bash
-     git remote add <mysubtree> <subproject_repo_url>
+     git remote add <mysubtree> <upstream_repo_url>
      ```
     * Add `<mysubtree>` at a specified `prefix` folder. :warning: if you add `--squash` you will squash the whole history of the subproject  repository into a single one.
      ```bash